cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Updating an Existing Template
+## Updating a Single-Step App

-Unsecured Endpoint: POST /update-template

-Delegates to metadactyl: POST /update-template
+*Secured Endpoint:* PUT /apps/{app-id}

+*Delegates to metadactyl:* PUT /apps/{app-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Creating a Pipeline